Limit theorems for a discrete-time Hawkes process: Introduction

 in distribution as $n\to\infty$.

-\textbf{The other related literature.} The existing literature on limit theorems of Hawkes processes mainly focus on continuous Hawkes models.
-Barcry et al. \cite{Bacry} showed the functional law of large numbers and functional central limit theorems for multivariate Hawkes processes with large time asymptotics setting.
-For nearly unstable Hawkes, the limit theorems were dervied by Jaisson and Rosenbaum \cite{JR}.
-Recently, Gao and Zhu \cite{GZ} established limit theorems and large deviation for linear Markovian Hawkes processes with a large initial intensity.
-Horst and Xu \cite{Horst} established a functional law of large numbers and a functional central limit theorem for marked Hawkes point measures with homogeneous immigration.
+\textbf{The other related Literature.} The existing literature on limit theorems of Hawkes processes mainly focus on linear Hawkes models. \cite{Bacry} showed the functional law of large numbers and functional central limit theorems for multivariate Hawkes processes with large time asymptotics setting.
+For nearly unstable Hawkes process, the limit theorems were dervied by \cite{JR}.
+Recently, \cite{GZ} established limit theorems and large deviation for linear Markovian Hawkes processes with a large initial intensity. \cite{Horst} established a functional law of large numbers and a functional central limit theorem for marked Hawkes point measures with homogeneous immigration.

 \textbf{Organization of this paper.} The rest of the paper is organized as follows.
 In section 2, we state our main results.
 The proof of the main results can be found in section 3.